adunning/dissertation/07-works.md

 #### Records {.unnumbered}

 - ?Augustinian Canons, Barnwell: Leland, *c.*1536–40 [@webber:1998libraries, A2.†3], 'prometicus Alexandri Nequam carmine prosa intermixta'

+#### Dating {.unnumbered}

+Refers to the death of William de Montibus in 1213 [@hunt:1984schools, p.
+27; @goering:1992william, pp. 6–7]; one manuscript refers to Alexander as a canon, but the text seems to have been finished after his journey to Rome [@wedge:1967alexander, pp. 19–22; @rigg:1992history, p.
+116].

 #### Edition {.unnumbered}